Austin's Interior Design Scene: A Guide for Homeowners

 What Design Costs in Austin

-Austin is more affordable than coastal cities, but prices have risen significantly since 2020.
-Expect:
+Austin is more affordable than coastal cities, but prices have risen steadily.
+In mid-2026, expect:

-Many Austin designers offer tiered packages: an "e-design" option ($1,500-$3,000 per room) where they provide a design plan and shopping list but you handle implementation, a mid-tier option with procurement assistance, and full-service with complete project management.
+Many Austin designers offer tiered packages: an "e-design" option ($1,800-$3,500 per room) where they provide a design plan and shopping list but you handle implementation, a mid-tier option with procurement assistance, and full-service with complete project management.
+For a city-by-city comparison of design rates across Texas and major metros, see our 2026 interior design cost by city guide.

 Working with Austin's Building Landscape